Real insights come from real people like you—help shape the 2026 Hays Salary & Hiring Trends Guide. Take the survey now.

 For example, a skills-based job description might state a preference for you to have a BA in accounting or finance, at least three years of accounting experience and strong proficiency in Xero or Excel.

 As for competency-based job descriptions, their ‘holistic’ approach is based on the premise that past behavior predicts future performance.
 Such job descriptions make a connection between the skills, knowledge and behavior of the candidate – in other words, how they apply their skills and knowledge, instead of merely what skills and knowledge they possess.

 This type of job description provides more context than a skills-based one, which helps to explain why it is more common in today’s world of work.
 It is a more inclusive way of communicating what the candidate needs to do the job well.

-• For example, a competency-based job description might also include the need for analytical thinking, teamwork and a client focus.
+For example, a competency-based job description might also include the need for analytical thinking, teamwork and a client focus.
 Such job descriptions emphasize the qualities of the worker as well as the skills they require and tasks they’ll take on.

 Next, you’ll need to update your resume in a way that lets both your skills and competencies shine through.
 Keep in mind that when you’re applying for any role, you must first carefully review the job description.
 This will enable you to pick out the relevant opportunities to truthfully mirror the skills and competencies in the job description with those on your resume.
 So first, determine whether the job description is skills or competency-based, or a mixture of the two, so that you can tailor your resume to what the reader is looking for.

-Identify the skills and competencies you possess that are required to perform the specific job you are applying for.
-One idea is to list these skills at the side of your resume.
-You should also incorporate your relevant skills and competencies throughout the work experience section of your resume – for example, in the case of a previous finance role, competencies such as conflict management, change management and strategic agility may be relevant in addition to your technical and soft skills.
+For example, in the case of a previous finance role, competencies such as conflict management, change management and strategic agility may be relevant in addition to your technical and soft skills.
 Additionally, it is essential to communicate the quantifiable results you were able to deliver because of your competencies and skills.

 When it comes time for a job interview, you need to reiterate both your relevant skills and competencies to the interviewer.
 Along with asking specific questions to determine your technical and soft skills, expect to be asked competency-based interview questions.
+Remember, competency-based questions aim to test for specific attributes.
+So, you might be asked to explain how you solved a tricky work situation in the past or how you previously worked alongside other team members to achieve good results.

 In your interview you should mention your constant learning mindset – something that is increasingly vital in today’s era of digital change.
 Demonstrate your willingness to learn and gain new skills and competencies to add to your existing ones.